-Gareth Richards, consultant mortgage broker looks at pricing, property types and lending criteria for first-time commercial investors.
+Peter Barnes, consultant mortgage broker looks at pricing, property types and lending criteria for first-time commercial investors.

-Higher yields, a lower stamp duty threshold and more flexibility with tenants… it’s no surprise commercial and mixed use property is becoming increasingly popular with residential landlords.
+A commercial mortgage is a loan secured on a property that is not residential such as office buildings, shopping or industrial complexes.
+With higher yields, a lower stamp duty threshold and more flexibility with tenants… it’s no surprise commercial and mixed use property is becoming increasingly popular with residential landlords.

 So, if you, like many are looking to purchase your first commercial investment property there are a few things you should be aware of if you want to increase your chance of being accepted for finance.

 Commercial lenders prefer borrowers to have some sort of property investment experience because operating mixed-use or commercial properties requires a greater level of understanding.
 To increase your chances of receiving finance you will need to:

 - Have a deposit of 20% - 30%

 - Have owned a couple of buy to let properties for a minimum of 24 months